Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Observational Study

 {}

-The theorem implies that the convergence rate of the worst-case average welfare-regret for each method depends on that of the estimators of the propensity scores.
-If parametric estimators are used to estimate the propensity scores, both methods achieve an $n^{-1/2}$-convergence rate of the worst-case average welfare-regret.
+The theorem implies that the convergence rate of the worst-case average regret for each method depends on that of the propensity scores' estimators.
+If the propensity scores are correctly specified and parametrically estimated, both methods achieve the optimal $n^{-1/2}$-convergence rate of the worst-case average regret.

+When the propensity scores are not consistently estimated, the IPW approaches do not consistently estimate the optimal DTRs.
+We hence propose a doubly robust approach; it is robust to misspecification of either propensity scores or models relevant to outcomes, and can achieve the optimal $n^{-1/2}$-rate of the welfare regret even when nuisance components are nonparametrically estimated.
+The following remark briefly discusses this approach while technical exposition and theoretical results are presented in Appendix \ref{appendix:DR_estimation}.

+\begin{remark}[Doubly Robust Approach] For the static treatment choice problem, \citet{Athey_Wager_2020} and \cite{Zhou_et_al_2023} show that using the augmented inverse probability weighting (AIPW) estimator of the welfare function can improve the convergence rate of the welfare regret relative to the e-hybrid EWM rule.\footnote{\citet{Nie_et_al_2019} extend this approach to the problem of optimal starting/stopping decision.} In the dynamic setting, we consider extension of the simultaneous maximization approach to doubly robust approach.\footnote{\cite{Sakaguchi_2024} propose a doubly robust method with backward induction for estimating optimal DTRs.} The approach presented in Appendix \ref{appendix:DR_estimation} combines the estimated propensity scores and estimators of Q-functions, to construct an AIPW estimator of the welfare function $W(g)$, and then maximizes it over $\MG$ to estimate the optimal DTR.
+The cross-fitting is also used.

+This approach consistently estimates the optimal DTR if either a propensity score or Q-function for each stage is consistently estimated.
+The results in Appendix \ref{appendix:DR_estimation} show that the welfare regret $W_{\MG}^{\ast} - W(\hat{g}^{AIPW})$ converges to $0$ with the optimal rate of $n^{-1/2}$ under mild conditions on the convergence rates of the estimators of the propensity scores and Q-functions.

+This approach, however, faces an optimization challenge.
+Since $Q_{t}^{\underline{g}_{(t+1):T}}(h_{t},d_{t})$ is specific to a sequence of treatment rules $\underline{g}_{(t+1):T}$, when we apply this approach, we have to estimate $\left\{Q_{t}^{\underline{g}_{(t+1):T}}(h_{t},d_{t})\right\}_{t=1,\ldots,T}$ for every possible DTR $g$ in $\MG$.
+This is computationally challenging unless the class of DTRs is sufficiently small (e.g., a finite class of a moderate number of DTRs).\footnote{When covariates are exongenous and intermediate outcomes are not used, a doubly robust approach with lower computational cost can be constructed.
+Appendix \ref{appendix:DR_approach_2} gives details.} \end{remark}